mensikv/ESP8266-Serial-Monitor/README.md

 * [arduinoWebSockets 2.1.1](https://github.com/Links2004/arduinoWebSockets)
 * [PubSubClient 2.7](https://github.com/knolleary/pubsubclient)

-## Sending IR codes with a button
-You can use a button to send selected IR codes, single click and double click is supported.
-If you use Wemos D1 Mini with [IR shield](https://wiki.wemos.cc/products:d1_mini_shields:ir_controller_shield), use these steps:
-1. Solder a button on the IR shield between pins D3 and GND.
-1. Since D3 is by default used for IR LEDs, you must cut a trace on the back of the IR shield and join two solder pads - I have used pin D2 for IR LEDs.

 ## Setup
 1. Download content of this repository to your Arduino folder (probably `~\Documents\Arduino\ESP8266_Serial_Monitor`, folder should contain one `*.ino` file and `data` folder) and open `ESP8266_Serial_Monitor.ino`.
 1. Set pins for buttons - `#define PIN_BUTTON_LEFT 14` ...